 Autism has made me aware kids aren’t born prejudiced.
 That’s something they’re taught.
 Kids are born curious, and it’s okay for them to ask questions.
 Shutting them down, telling them to look away; that’s just handing them bricks to build walls that are hard to tear down later.
 It’s better not to build them in the first place.
 I’ve always been a fan of the open floor plan myself.

 Autism has made me aware everyone deserves a friend.

 Autism has made me aware that while siblings often make the best advocates, they also have their own needs, and deserve those needs to be met with as much passion and dedication as is reserved for their special needs brothers and sisters.

 Autism has made me aware I would kill for coffee.
 Not for money or power or prestige.
 Just straight caffeine.
-You, me and a cup of coffee?
+You vs. me over a cup of coffee?
 You’re going down and I’m heading to the next therapy appointment with an extra pep in my step.